pushpendre/covid-manual/README.md

 My mother and her brother, and my uncle, died from COVID in the last week.
 One of my friend is in the ICU and his blood oxygen is `84`!
 My father is now recovering from COVID.
 I have started this list based on what we did wrong and what we got right.
 Please read carefully.
 These instructions supplement the [CDC instructions](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/prevention.html).
 I know in my heart that "it is impossible for (people) to obey a bunch of rules unless they understand how (they work)", so **please read the explanations**.
 The latest version is maintained at https://github.com/pushpendre/covid-manual.
 Tell me if you see something wrong. **`Please share if you think its useful`.**

-1. **Take steam regularly.**
+1. **Take steam regularly, but not so much that it damages your respiratory tract.**

 The virus first infects the airways in our nose.
 After growing in the nose it travels to the lungs and other organs.
-High temperature can kill the virus and **slow down (not stop)** the growth of the virus.
-Think of it as disinfecting your nose.
-Another potential benefit is that it reduces inflammation.
+High temperature can **slow down (not stop)** the growth of the virus.
+Another potential benefit is that it reduces inflammation, clears the nasal passage and congestion.

 2. **Vaccine means more than an injection.**